segmentio/segment-docs/src/profiles/profiles-sync/index.md

 5. If the connection test succeeds, Segment enables the **Next** button.
 Select it.
   * If the connection test fails, verify that you’ve correctly entered the warehouse credentials, then try again.
 6. Select **Next** on the **Sync schedule** page.
 Segment displays the Profiles Sync overview page.
+7. Select **Request sync to be enabled**.

-At this point, Segment enables live syncs for your account.
+Segment staff then receives and enables live sync for your account.

 #### Using historical backfill